Learners with DisabilitiesPage address: http://www.mnsu.edu/access/learnerswithdisabilities.html

 - Assistive technology

-The following pages provide specific information and procedures and request forms for the various, routinely provided services.
+The following pages provide specific information and procedures and request forms for the various, routinely provided accommodations.
 All of the following forms can be made available in an alternative format upon request.

 At your request, Accessibility Resources will issue you a Student Academic Accommodation Request (SAAR) form which states that you are on file with Accessibility Resources and indicates what types of accommodations or adjustments in the class or instruction will better support your learning and/or demonstration of learning.
 Please provide your schedule at the start of each semester to Accessibility Resources so the SAAR forms can be completed.
 It will be your responsibility to deliver the SAAR letter to professors in a timely manner.
 You are encouraged to meet with your instructors early in the term if the format of lectures, classroom materials or exams makes it difficult for you to fully participate or to be successful.